-Electronic Music Minor: Students who have taken MUSC 80C, and have taken or enrolled in MUSC 123 may declare the EM minor.
+Electronic Music Minor: Students who have taken MUSC 80C or MUSC 30A, and have taken or enrolled in MUSC 123 may declare the EM minor.

 Jazz, Spontaneous Composition and Improvisation Minor: Students who have passed MUSC 30A and have begun taken ensembles towards the minor requirements may declare the Jazz minor.

-Western Art Music Minor: Students who have passed MUSC 30A and have begun taking lessons and ensembles towards the minor requirements may declare the WAM minor.
+Western Art Music Minor: Students who have passed MUSC 30A and have begun taking lessons and ensembles on their primary instrument towards the minor requirements may declare the WAM minor.